isadri/inception/README.md

 ### Namespaces

-Inside each container, you see a filesystem, network interfaces, disks, and other resources that all appear to be unique to the container despite sharing the kernel with all the other processes on the system. t's what makes your container fell like a machine all by itself.
+Inside each container, you see a filesystem, network interfaces, disks, and other resources that all appear to be unique to the container despite sharing the kernel with all the other processes on the system.
+It's what makes your container fell like a machine all by itself.
 The way this is implemented in the kernel is with *namespaces*.
 Namespaces take a traditionally global resource and present the container with its own unique and unshared version of that resource.

-Rather than just having a single namespace, however, containers have a namespace on each of the six types of resources that are currently namespaced in the kernel: MNT, UTS, IPC, PID, NET and USER namespaces.
+Rather than just having a single namespace, however, containers have a namespace on each of the six types of resources that are currently namespaced in the kernel: **MNT**, **UTS**, **IPC**, **PID**, **NET** and **USER** namespaces.

 ![Screenshot from 2024-02-21 11-13-31](https://github.com/isadri/inception/assets/116354167/c4177257-7c71-46ad-a97f-48ed537b7e7b)